 It’s usually somewhere in the owner’s manual.
 To get reasonable charge times (in hours rather than days), EV’s generally require a high-power 240-volt circuit, like you’d use for an electric clothes dryer or an electric stove.

 And some cars (not all) require a special wall charging unit in order to use the 240-volt power.

 3. EV’s are NOT like electric stoves.
+Or dryers.

 “Non-Continuous” Loads: With a typical electric stove, there might be one burner on, or two, maybe even three, at a time.
 You might turn on the oven, you might not.
 You might have the oven AND a burner on.
 Or not.
 And even with the oven, its heating elements turn on and off, according to the temperature settings.